IMAX at 50

 Editor’s note: The Smithsonian operates 3 IMAX® theatres.
 The Lockheed Martin IMAX® Theatre at the Air and Space Museum, the Airbus IMAX Theater at the Air and Space Museum Udvar-Hazy Center in Chantilly, Virginia and the Samuel C. Johnson at the Natural History Museum, one of the largest IMAX® screens in the world, which is scheduled to close on Sept.
 30.

-Wyndham Wise is Editor of Take One’s Essential Guide to Canadian Film and former editor-in-chief of Take One: Film in Canada, as well as an occasional contributor to Northernstars.ca.
+Wyndham Wise is Editor of Take One’s Essential Guide to Canadian Film and former editor-in-chief of Take One: Film in Canada.
+He is an occasional contributor to Northernstars.ca.